shazilqureshi91-droid/hello/README.txt

-GELLEN Colors — Landing Page
+# Morovan Nail Polish Landing Page

-Files:
-- index.html : main landing page (no images)
+This is a simple, responsive landing page for the **Morovan Quick-Dry Nail Polish Collection**.

+## Features
+- Clean, feminine design
-- styles.css : responsive styling
+- Quick-loading with responsive layout
-- script.js : small interactions
-- README.txt : this file

-How to use:
-1. Unzip the package.
-2. Open index.html in your browser.
-3. The CTA buttons open the affiliate link in a new tab.
+- CTA opens in a new tab

-Affiliate note:
+- Subtle affiliate disclosure

-The CTA link is an affiliate link and may provide a small commission at no extra cost to buyers.
-Disclosure text is included on the page.
+**Affiliate Note:** This page includes an Amazon affiliate link.
+The creator may earn a small commission at no extra cost to the buyer.

-Made to be editable and mobile-first.